- Email Address

 Mathematical and statistical evaluation of Positron Emission Tomography (PET) data for the management of cancer

 I am collaborating with Prof Professor Andy Welch at the University of Aberdeen on the application of mathematical and statistical tools to analyse PET data for detecting pathophysiological changes in different tissues.
-We are currently supervising two PhD students.
+We are currently supervising one PhD student.

 BIOSTAT-CHF - BIOlogy Study to TAilored Treatment in Chronic Heart Failure

 BIOSTAT-CHF is a Consortium of 11 European countries, funded by an FP7 Health grant from the European Union.
 I am leading the work to develop a comprehensive bioinformatics and statistical analysis workflow for analysing high-resolution array GeneChip® Human Transcriptomic Array 2.0 data in collaboration with the team at the University of Leicester and the EU partner organisations.

 SHERLOCK - An observational Study on HEalthcare Resource utiLisation related to exacerbatiOns in patients with COPD